Facebook unveils Horizon Workrooms for remote co-working in VR

 When you choose to collaborate with your coworkers in Workrooms, you should feel in control of your experience, Facebook said.

 Workrooms will not use your work conversations and materials to inform ads on Facebook.
 Additionally, Passthrough processes images and videos of your physical environment from the device sensors locally.
-Facebook and third-party apps do not access, view or use these images
+Facebook and third-party apps do not access, view or use these images or videos to target ads.

 Finally, other people are not able to see your computer screen in Workrooms unless you choose to share it, and the permissions you grant for the Oculus Remote Desktop app are only used for the purposes of allowing streaming from your computer to your headset.

 Anyone who signs up for Workrooms must agree to follow Facebook Community Standards and Conduct in VR Policy.
 If other members or content in the workroom violate these policies, users can contact the team admin who can take action such as removing someone from the Workrooms team.
 You can also report an entire Workrooms team if you think it’s not following policies.
-And If you’re in VR with people who
+And if you’re in VR with people who

 are bothering you, you can report them using the Oculus reporting tool and include evidence for Facebook to review.